-Despite the physical and psychological harms of female genital mutilation, and despite the practice being criminalised in Australia and New Zealand, people continue to subject their daughters to female genital mutilation.
+Despite the physical and psychological harms of female genital mutilation and the practice being criminalised in Australia and New Zealand, people continue to subject their daughters to female genital mutilation.

 AIGA is working to change this, but we can’t do it without your help.